hammadreal02/Physical-AI-and-Robotics/docs/03-module-ai-robot-brain/chapter-2.md

 sidebar_position: 2
 ---

-# AI Robot Brains: Chapter 2 - Navigation and Control
+# Navigation and Control - week 09

 With a foundational understanding of robot perception, this chapter moves to how robots move and interact within their environment.
 We will explore key concepts in navigation, motion planning, and control, which dictate a robot's physical actions.